 In a NAMD configuration file, one sets up the simulation parameters, such as the temperature, pressure, or a uniform electric field, for the molecular system as a whole.
-In many cases, though, you will need to impose boundary conditions, apply a non-uniform electric field, or selectively apply forces to a group of atoms of the given type or located in a particular area.
-For this purpose, you can use a tclBC (which stands for Tcl Boundary Conditions) script.
-A tclBC script is written in the Tcl programming language, a rudimentary knowledges of which would be enough for most tasks.
+In many cases, though, you will need to impose bound-ary conditions, apply a non-uniform electric field, or selectively apply forces to a group of atoms of the given type or located in a particular area.
+For this purpose, you can use a tclBC(which stands for Tcl Boundary Conditions) script.
+A tclBCscript is written in the Tcl programming language (see http://tmml.sourceforge.net/doc/tcl/), a rudimentary knowledges of which would be enough for most tasks.
 The script will be interpreted line-by-line, therefore slowing down the simulation, sometimes considerably.
 For this reason you will want to keep your scripts simple and efficient.